JRBoland/JamesBoland_T1A2/readme.md

 ## Target audience

 The target audience is anyone that I wish to work with, or that may wish to work with me.
 It is intended to be for potential employers, or clients.

+It is also intended to help in networking, as it is greatly beneficial to have an online website or portfolio to show to other developers.